 ♦ they have advanced knowledge and a comprehensive understanding of the product, its market and its specific risks and rewards, with relevant financial industry experience including either frequent trading or large holdings in products of a similar nature, risk and complexity, either independently or through professional advice;

-♦ they expect the movement in the underlying to perform in a way that generates a favourable return, have an investment horizon of the recommended holding period specified in the key information document and understand that the product may terminate early;
+♦ they seek income and/or capital growth, expect the movement in the underlyings to perform in a way that generates a favourable return, have an investment horizon of the recommended holding period specified in the key information document and understand that the product may terminate early;

 ♦ they accept the risk that the issuer could fail to pay or perform its obligations under the product and they are able to bear a total loss of their investment; and